Rich & Creamy Classic Vegan Cheesecake (EASY! No Tofu, No Cashews!)

 And you don’t need to soak any cashews beforehand nor prep any tofu.
 This vegan cheesecake is made entirely without cashews, tofu, nor coconut cream, and the result is ultra velvety, creamy, and lush.

-In fact, this vegan cheesecake recipe is the base cheesecake recipe for all of my vegan cheesecakes.
+In fact, this vegan cheesecake recipe is the base cheesecake recipe for all of my vegan cheesecakes (including my no bake vegan cheesecake bars!).
 It’s that good!

 That’s right.
 No soaking cashews, no using coconut cream nor coconut milk (if you don’t want to!), and no tofu.
 If you want a crowd pleasing vegan dessert that’s fit for all eaters, then this baked vegan cheesecake is it.

-Top your cheesecake slice with fresh strawberries, fresh raspberries, blueberry ja, even vegan caramel sauce and homemade vegan whipped cream for the ultimate slice of cheesecake, vegan or not!
+Top your cheesecake slice with fresh strawberries, fresh raspberries, blueberry jam, even vegan caramel sauce and homemade vegan whipped cream for the ultimate slice of cheesecake, vegan or not!

 Ingredients & substitutions:

 - Vegan cream cheese: Many vegan cream cheese do use nuts, I am aware of this.
-I personally love Miyoko’s Creamery’s vegan cream cheese and it works wonderfully in this recipe.
+That’s why I made my 3-ingredient homemade vegan cream cheese that’s NUT FREE.
+For store bought, I personally love Miyoko’s Creamery’s vegan cream cheese and it works wonderfully in this recipe.
 However, for my nut-free readers, I have tried this cheesecake with Violife and it is a DREAM!
 Violife cream cheese is potato and coconut based.

 - Dairy free yogurt: You can use your favorite here (mine is Forager Project); whether it’s oat milk yogurt, cashew milk, coconut yogurt, soy milk yogurt, or almond.
 Using dairy free yogurt also helps us to replace the silken tofu found in other vegan cheesecake recipes, and lemon juice.